tusktenon/hyperskill-java-projects/TransactionAggregator/README.md

 The instructions are vague/misleading as to how you should handle the case where a data server responds to all 5 attempts with an error code.
 To pass Hyperskill's tests, your program should treat this situation as if the server responded with an empty list.

 You may assume a data server always responds with `200 OK`, `429 TOO MANY REQUESTS` or `503 SERVICE UNAVAILABLE`.

+## Stage 4/4: Long queries

+### Description

+The transaction aggregator service now can handle remote service errors but another problem has recently arisen.
+The remote services tend to take quite long to respond.
+To improve performance of the aggregator, this problem should be handled too.

+The main feature of the remote data services is that they send information about transactions made in a previous period.
+This means there will no new data for any account.
+This also means that if the aggregator has received transactions data for a given account, this information can be safely cached because it will be the same for any subsequent request.

+Taking this into account, choose and implement a caching strategy for the transaction aggregator service.
+Using an in-memory cache will be enough for this project.

+A good choice is using the cache functionality provided by Spring Boot.

+Another way to improve performance is to make requests asynchronously so that waiting for a response does not block the thread and both responses can be received effectively at the same time.

+### Objectives

+- Implement caching in the transaction aggregator service to optimize its performance despite the performance of remote services may downgrade.
+- Implement asynchronous requests to the remote services so that one request won't block the another one.